omkar18codeforhunger/learn_to_code/README.md

 - **Interactive tutorials:**
     - [Learn Java][java-learn-online]
       An interactive tutorial that teaches basic Java.
+    - [Java Examples][Java-Hunger]
+      Learn Java with examples and interview questions.
 - **Video tutorials:** N/A
 - **Books and tutorials (online):**
     - [Introduction to Computer Science using Java][java-intro-cs]